Helping Burn Injury Victims obtain the Compensation to Which They Are Entitled

 If You Suffered a Burn Injury, Consult an Experienced Personal Injury Attorney at Brauns Law Today

 If someone else’s negligence has caused you to suffer a burn injury, you need a dedicated personal injury attorney.
-David Brauns at Brauns Law, Personal Injury Firm, in Gwinnett County, Georgia, is here to help.
+David Brauns at Brauns Law, injury law firm in Gwinnett County, Georgia, is here to help.
 He has the skill, commitment, and compassion to aggressively fight for your just compensation.
 Your claim matters and you’re not alone—so please contact or call us at (404) 418-8244 for a free consultation today.